emilyriederer/website/content/post/py-rgo/index.md

 Each recommendation here itself could be its own tutorial or post.
 In particular, I hope to showcase the Rgonomics of `polars`, `seaborn`, and `great_tables` in future posts.

 [^1]: Of course, languages have their own subcultures too.
 The `tidyverse` and `data.table` parts of the R world tend to favor different semantics and ergonomics.
 This post caters more to the former.

+[^2]: There is no doubt a place for language ports, especially for earlier stage project where no native language-specific standard exists.
+For example, I like Karandeep Singh's lab work on [a tidyverse for Julia](https://github.com/TidierOrg/Tidier.jl) and maintain my own [`dbtplyr`](https://github.com/emilyriederer/dbtplyr) package to port `dplyr`'s select helpers to `dbt`

+[^3]:  If anything, the one challenge of VS Code is the sheer number of set up options, but to start out, you can see these excellent tutorials from Rami Krispin on recommended [python](https://github.com/RamiKrispin/vscode-python) and [R](https://github.com/RamiKrispin/vscode-python) configurations